Ordinary Time: September 26th

 Symbols and Representation: A phial; phials and jars; vases; arrows; surgical instruments; lancet; red vestments; box of ointment; rod of Aesculapius (rod with serpent wrapped around, symbol of medicine); cylinder; stake and fagots; arrows; cross; swords; millstones.

 - Contemplate how these brothers imitated Christ by healing the WHOLE person, both body and soul.

 - A Christian is generous: with his time, with his talents, with his money.
 Sts.
-Cosmas and Damian practiced medicine free, looking upon this as a Christian service to others.
+Cosmas and Damian practiced medicine without charging others, looking upon this as a Christian service to others.
 I may not be able to imitate them in this, but my own spirit of generosity should be a clear part of my Christian witness.

 - Pray for those in the medical field.

-- If you are close to Cambridge, MA drop in on the annual Italian festival of the healing of Saints Cosmas and Damian which has been held for the past 77 years in September.
+- If you are close to Cambridge, Massachusetts on September 26, drop in on the annual Italian festival of the healing of Saints Cosmas and Damian which has been held since 1926 in September, close to their feast day.